 “He’s just being faithful to the time,” Green posted.
 “The book has taverns, knights, and kings; of course it’s going to have some gender inequality.
 Sure, everyone has magical powers that could hypothetically rule out physical violence forever, but obviously he’s made the decision that his magical society is the exact same as ours in all the ways that suck for women.
 Deal with it!”

-“I did think it was odd that he chose to portray such a homogeneous population given the of information we have on racial distribution in the Middle Ages,” explained Marty Sheeling, professor of medieval at New “However, I do commend Mr. Stonesmith on the accuracy of the all-female Dragon orgy.
+“I did think it was odd that he chose to portray such a homogeneous population given the wealth of information we have on racial distribution in the Middle Ages,” explained Marty Sheeling, professor of medieval history at New York University.
+“However, I do commend Mr. Stonesmith on the accuracy of the all-female Dragon orgy.
 If he had gotten the physiology wrong, it would have taken me out of the story completely.”

 Stonesmith was most recently in talks to turn the book into a miniseries where all the female characters, including the Basilisks, get naked some point, because women were often naked in medieval times.